 Often cancer cells will form a lump or tumor.
 Tumors can be benign (non-cancerous) or malignant (cancerous).
 Benign tumors do not spread into nearby tissue, lymph, or blood systems.
 Malignant tumors grow into nearby tissue and can spread throughout your body.

-Our interdisciplinary head and neck care team is part of the University of Mississippi Medical Center Cancer Institute.
+Our interdisciplinary head and neck care team is part of the UMMC Cancer Center and Research Institute.
 Most of our team works only with head and neck cancer patients, giving them invaluable, extensive experience.
 In fact, they offer some treatments so specialized this is the only place in the state where they are available.

 Specialists from several areas serve on the care team, including ear, nose, and throat surgeons, microvascular surgeons, neuroradiologists, medical oncologists, radiation oncologists, a maxillofacial prosthodontist, a dental specialist in oral medicine and radiology, dentists, nurses, speech pathologists, dieticians, social workers, and others.
 They meet weekly so each member can review each case, recommend treatment, and receive updates at several points during treatment.
 Team members consider a patient’s age and general health, along with the type, location, and stage of the cancer in making treatment recommendations.
 They also follow National Comprehensive Cancer Network guidelines in developing treatment plans.

 This team also includes a coordinator who helps guide patients through the ins and outs of cancer treatment and coordinates their initial visit.

 Contact the head and neck cancer coordinator to schedule appointments or ask questions beforehand.
 We’ll work to schedule all of your appointments at the same time to make your care easier and more convenient.
 Most services will be at the Cancer Center and Research Institute in the Jackson Medical Mall, but we also provide cancer care on the main campus at University Hospital and the University Physicians Pavilion.